 You might be parenting on your own, or considering it.
 Here we explore some of the big questions you might face.

 It’s not uncommon for couples to separate, before or after having a child.
+Or you may have chosen to have a child on your own.
 There are around 1.7 million single parent families in the UK, with one in four children living with one parent (ONS, 2015).
 In essence, if you're going it alone, you're not alone.

 The single parent charity Gingerbread is a great source of advice and information.
 Our friends there can help you with what you need to think about, and where you can get help and support.
 Here we look at some of the main things to consider as a single parent: